-Sprains of the external (medial and lateral collateral) or internal (anterior and posterior cruciate) ligaments or injuries of the menisci commonly result from knee trauma.
-Symptoms include pain, effusion, instability (with severe sprains), and locking (with some meniscal injuries).
-Diagnosis is by physical examination and sometimes MRI or arthroscopy.
-Treatment is RICE (rest, ice, compression, elevation) and, for severe injuries, casting or surgical repair.
+Sprains of the external (medial and lateral collateral) or internal (anterior and posterior cruciate) ligaments or injuries of the menisci may result from knee trauma.
+Symptoms include pain, joint effusion, instability (with severe sprains), and locking (with some meniscal injuries).
+Diagnosis is by physical examination and sometimes MRI.
+Treatment is PRICE (protection, rest, ice, compression, elevation) and, for severe injuries, casting or surgical repair.

-Many structures that help stabilize the knee are located mainly outside the joint muscles (eg, quadriceps, semimembranosus), their insertions (eg, pes anserinus), and extracapsular ligaments.
+Many structures that help stabilize the knee are located mainly outside the joint; they include muscles (eg, quadriceps, hamstrings), their insertions (eg, pes anserinus), and extracapsular ligaments.
 The lateral collateral ligament is extracapsular; the medial (tibial) collateral ligament has a superficial extracapsular portion and a deep portion that is part of the joint capsule.

 Inside the knee, the joint capsule and the posterior and highly vascular anterior cruciate ligaments help stabilize the joint.
-The medial and lateral menisci are intra-articular cartilaginous structures that act mainly as shock absorbers but provide some stabilization (see Ligaments of the knee.).
+The medial and lateral menisci are intra-articular cartilaginous structures that act mainly as shock absorbers but provide some stabilization (Fig. 24: Ligaments of the knee.).

 Symptoms and Signs

-A spontaneously reduced knee dislocation should be suspected in patients with a large hemarthrosis, gross instability, or both; serial evaluation of distal pulses or immediate angiography should be considered.
-Otherwise, the knee is fully examined first.
-Knee extension is assessed to check for disruption of the extensor mechanism (eg, tears of the quadriceps muscle or patellar tendon, which can be missed on x-rays; fracture of the patella or tibial tubercle).
-Knee pain and effusion may indicate disruption of the extensor mechanism.
+A spontaneously reduced knee dislocation should be suspected in patients with a large hemarthrosis, gross instability, or both; detailed vascular evaluation, including ankle-brachial BP index, should be done immediately (see Knee (Tibiofemoral) Dislocations).
+Next, the knee is fully examined.
+Active knee extension is assessed in all patients with knee pain and effusion to check for disruption of the extensor mechanism (eg, tears of the quadriceps or patellar tendon, fracture of the patella or tibial tubercle—see Knee Extensor Mechanism Injuries).

-Other bedside testing is done to check for specific injuries.
-For the Apley compression test, the patient is prone, and the examiner stabilizes the patient's thigh.
+For the Apley test, the patient is prone, and the examiner stabilizes the patient's thigh.
 The examiner flexes the patient's knee 90° and rotates the lower leg while pressing the lower leg downward toward the knee (compression), then rotates the lower leg while pulling it away from the knee (distraction).
-Pain during compression and knee rotation suggests a meniscal injury; pain during distraction and knee rotation suggests a ligamentous or joint capsule injury.
+Pain during compression and rotation suggests a meniscal injury; pain during distraction and rotation suggests a ligamentous or joint capsule injury.

-Last full review/revision October 2007 by James R. Roberts, MD
+Last full review/revision December 2014 by Danielle Campagne, MD